 WHAT HAPPENS WHEN BONES WEAKEN?

 When bones are weak, even a light fall can break them, leading to a major loss of function.
 For example, people with hip fractures have hip pain and cannot walk until they have surgery.
 Even after surgery, some people cannot walk as well as they used to.
-Broken bones can also lead to other health problems, and to death.
+Broken bones can also lead to other health problems, and even death.

 ASK IF YOU SHOULD GET YOUR BONE HEALTH CHECKED